 Android vs. iOS design: app icons

 An app icon is usually the first visual expression of your brand that a user gets acquainted with.
-Icons reflect the key idea and purpose of your product in a concise fashion.
-Every icon should be distinct and memorable, but each platform’s guidelines also have something to say about their concept and execution.
+Icons reflect the key idea and purpose of your product concisely.
+Every icon should be distinct and memorable, but each platform’s guidelines also have something to say about its concept and execution.

-All iOS icons are created square shaped and are later automatically rounded off from the corners.
+All iOS icons are created square-shaped and are later automatically rounded off the corners.
 Apple vouches for flattened images with no transparency and a simple background.
 The company also recommends avoiding unnecessary elements like nonessential words, photos, and interface elements.
 An icon should be friendly and clear.

 Similarly, in its Material guidelines for product icons, Android, among other things, approves the use of paper shadows and provides recommendations about the range of colors to use.
 However, unlike iOS, Android icons can be transparent in the background and therefore get any shape that fits the icon area.

 Android and iOS share a set of basic elements, but apply different names to identify them.
 In order to avoid confusion, it is worth to know how each bar is called on Android and iOS.
 The thing is, these elements should comply with the platform style and size restrictions to provide the native user experience.

 Android vs iOS design: navigation